refuel-ai/autolabel/docs/guide/overview/getting-started.md

 In this simple walkthrough, we have installed `autolabel`, gone over an example dataset to label (sentiment analysis for moview reviews) and used `autolabel` to label this dataset in just a few minutes.

 We hope that this gives you a glimpse of what you can do with Refuel.
-There are many other [labeling tasks](/guide/tasks/tasks) available within Autolabel, and if you have any questions, join our community [here] (link to community) or open an [issue on Github] (link to Github).
+There are many other [labeling tasks](/guide/tasks/tasks) available within Autolabel, and if you have any questions, join our community <a href="https://discord.gg/uEdr8nrMGm" target="_blank">here</a> or [open an issue](https://github.com/refuel-ai/autolabel/issues/new/choose) on [Github](https://github.com/refuel-ai/autolabel).